Category Archives: Hammer Horror

 The curse doesn’t make a whole lot of sense.
 Why does the Christmas holiday make an unwanted newborn “unlucky” and a vicious werewolf?
 Why is Leon the only werewolf around?
 Surely, others are born on Christmas day.

 Reed is the main draw as the handsome Leon and he makes a lovely mate for Cristina though too few scenes of them exist.
-It’s not explained why they fall in love other than they are both beautiful and Cristina’s current intended mate is boorish.
+It’s not explained why they fall in love other than both are beautiful and Cristina’s current intended mate is boorish.

 But, then again, The Curse of the Werewolf is not a love story so we accept some details with a grain of salt.